jahio/app-server-arena/readme.md

 Puma is best suited to single applications running on a host, just like Thin and Unicorn.
 However, because it's multi-threaded, if you run a Ruby implementation without an internal GVL (JRuby/Rubinius), you can theoretically run a single Puma process on your machine instead of one worker per core plus a few for good measure as you generally have to for the other application servers mentioned here.
-This is because Puma can theoretically request a new thread from the operating system for each incoming request, drop execution of that thread while waiting on external events (disk I/O, database driver access, network I/O, etc.), pick up other threads while this is going on, and and then pick up execution of the other thread after the "wait" event is finished.
+This is because Puma can request a new thread from the operating system for each incoming request, drop execution of that thread while waiting on external events (disk I/O, database driver access, network I/O, etc.), pick up other threads while this is going on, and and then pick up execution of the other thread after the "wait" event is finished.